toml-lang/toml/README.md

 ```

 **Quoted keys** follow the exact same rules as either basic strings or literal
 strings and allow you to use a much broader set of key names.
+The quotes
-Best practice is
+surrounding a quoted key are not part of the key name.
+Best practice is to use
-to use bare keys except when absolutely necessary.
+bare keys except when absolutely necessary.

 ```toml
 "127.0.0.1" = "value"